awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ASGettingNotifications.md

 ## Test the Notification Configuration<a name="update-settingupnotifications"></a>

 To generate a notification for a launch event, update the Auto Scaling group by increasing the desired capacity of the Auto Scaling group by 1\.
-Amazon EC2 Auto Scaling launches the EC2 instance, and you'll receive an email notification within a few minutes\.
+Amazon EC2 Auto Scaling launches the EC2 instance, and you receive an email notification within a few minutes\.

 **To change the desired capacity using the console**